procore/documentation/oauth/oauth_choose_grant_type.md

 ### Using the State Parameter to Enhance Security

-The [OAuth 2.0 specification](http://tools.ietf.org/html/rfc6749) provides for enhanced security through the use of the `state` parameter.
-By incorporating the `state` parameter into the Authorization Grant flow for your application, you can reduce the likelihood of a [Cross-site Request Forgery (CSRF) attack](http://tools.ietf.org/html/draft-ietf-oauth-v2-22#section-10.12).
+The [OAuth 2.0 specification](http://tools.ietf.org/html/rfc6749){:target="_blank" rel="noopener"} provides for enhanced security through the use of the `state` parameter.
+By incorporating the `state` parameter into the Authorization Grant flow for your application, you can reduce the likelihood of a [Cross-site Request Forgery (CSRF) attack](http://tools.ietf.org/html/draft-ietf-oauth-v2-22#section-10.12){:target="_blank" rel="noopener"}.
 CSRF is an exploit in which an attacker causes the user-agent of an end-user to follow a malicious URI to a trusting server.
 The `state` parameter is intended to preserve a state object set by the client in the Authorization request and make it available to the client in the response.
 The client can then verify the state parameter value in the response - something an attacker could not know.
 If the client successfully verifies the value returned, it will reject authorization responses that were generated as the result of requests by third-party attackers trying to log in as the user in the background without the user's knowledge.

 In the context of the Procore API, the `state` parameter is passed with the GET request to the [Grant App Authorization](https://developers.procore.com/reference/authentication#grant-app-authorization) endpoint.
 The `state` parameter is an arbitrary alphanumeric string that can represent any value you choose.
 Your application uses the `state` request parameter to deliver a unique value to the Procore authorization server when making an authorization request.
 Once authorization has been granted by the end-user, the Procore authorization server redirects the end user's user-agent (browser) back to your application with the required binding state value included as a query parameter in the redirect URI along with the authorization code.

 Though not required for implementing OAuth 2.0 in your Procore integration, we highly recommend including the `state` parameter in your authentication architecture.